Ramification in Division Fields and Sporadic Points on Modular Curves: Valuations of the -torsion Points of the Formal Group

 We are primarily concerned with the fact that elements in the canonical subgroup have larger valuations (equivalently, the fact that $x$-coordinates of points in $C_{\can}$ have smaller valuations).
-In this section, we will show that there can be a similar phenomenon in certain fibers $[p]^{-1}\hat{Q}$, where $\hat{Q}\in \hat{E}\left[= p^{n-1}\right]$.
-Specifically, there may be a set of $p$ elements in $[p]^{-1}\hat{Q}$ with larger valuations; see Figure \ref{FiberLevel9}.
+In this section, we will explicitly show that there can be a similar phenomenon at higher levels and describe exactly when and to what extent it happens.
+Specifically, in certain fibers $[p]^{-1}\hat{Q}$ with $\hat{Q}\in \hat{E} [= p^{n-1} ]$ there may be a set of $p$ elements with larger valuations.
+For an example see Figure \ref{FiberLevel9}.
 If $\hat{W}$ is one such element, the others all have the form $\hat{W}+\hat{R}$ with $\hat{R}\in C_{\can}$.
-Moreover, the subgroup of $\hat{E}\left[p^n\right]$ generated by any such $\hat{W}$ is exactly the set of elements of order dividing $p^n$ with larger valuation; see Remark \ref{HigherCanGen}.
+Moreover, the subgroup of $\hat{E} [p^n ]$ generated by any such $\hat{W}$ is exactly the set of elements of order dividing $p^n$ with larger valuation.
+We call this the \textit{level-$n$ canonical subgroup}; see Definition \ref{HigherCanGen}.